SciSharp/LLamaSharp/docs/index.md

 Community effort is always one of the most important things in open-source projects.
 Any contribution in any way is welcomed here.
 For example, the following things mean a lot for LLamaSharp:

 1. Open an issue when you find something wrong.
-2. Open an PR if you've fixed something.
+2. Open a PR if you've fixed something.
 Even if just correcting a typo, it also makes great sense.
 3. Help to optimize the documentation.
 4. Write an example or blog about how to integrate LLamaSharp with your APPs.
 5. Ask for a missing feature and discuss with us.